Skip to main content

 • If you are using any other customised text when communicating about the MSC (for example, as part of a marketing campaign) you should review and align this with the new claims text.
 We will provide you with further guidance on making credible claims in the coming months.

-The MSC Licensing Team and local outreach teams will provide clear guidance and support to partners as they update their claims, so they can use the MSC ecolabel and supporting claims text with confidence.
+The MSC Licensing Team and local outreach teams will provide guidance and support to partners as they update their claims, so they can use the MSC ecolabel and supporting claims text with confidence.

 When do you need to make changes?